catalanscoin/cat-android-miner/README.md

 # Usage

-This will currently only work on devices with ARM64 architecture.
+This will currently only work on devices with ARM64 and armeabi-v7a architecture.

 Install and run the app, goto settings, enter your wallet address, press the start button to start mining or stop to stop mining.